-Come take a look at what we’re doing to prepare for our big kitchen renovation that’s happening soon!
+Come take a look at how we’re prepping for our big kitchen renovation.
+It’s all happening soon!

 Currently, we’re in the “out with the old” phase.
 We gave our table and chairs to our son who’s away at college, which means I’ve been shopping around for a replacement.
 I’m looking for something like this rustic trestle table, but won’t make a final decision until the wood floors are selected.

 Over the weekend, we delivered our corner cabinet to its new owner.
 We bought that piece just after we were married, so letting go of it was a bit tough.
 I thought about painting it, but sometimes trying to work old pieces into a new plan is the wrong choice.
 I suggest getting rid of stuff before the chaos begins.

 The dishes, flatware and glasses that we’re keeping from that cabinet are safely tucked away in a large plastic tote in the basement.
 The rest will be donated.
 I learned after our basement renovation that it’s best to be cautious and make way for the trades to do their work.
 It’s never their intention to break or ruin anything, but it happens.
 Just ask our paint-splattered area rug!
 This time, I’ll have everything packed away for safe keeping.

 We’re still in the planning phase of the renovation, but we’re getting closer to making final decisions.
 I met with our contractor yesterday to discuss some of the details like lighting, cabinet layout, flooring and more.

 We picked up this salvaged door at SAjO Weathered Home.
 I’m hoping to use it as a pantry door to add a bit of colour and character to our kitchen.
 Love the copper hardware!

 We plan on doing most of the demolition ourselves.
 That part, we’re pretty good at.
 Scraping popcorn ceilings, I’ll (hopefully) leave that to the pros (especially after the huge mess it was in our tiny powder room).